 Keyboard Command: F8

-Click.
-Tolerance set in the Preferences dialog.
-Obeys the wandular* antialiasing option set in the Preferences dialog or by the a / antialias keystroke.
+Click and then drag.
+Will close if open figure drawing is not on, otherwise will fill, if fill is on.
+Obeys the penciliar* antialiasing option set in the Preferences dialog or by the a / antialias keystroke.

 Keyboard Command: F9

 This generates text into a new image via the Text dialog.
 You might then use the Merge operator or Place operator to compose the result.
 It is best to generate the text large if you are going to use it large; this produces the highest quality anti-aliasing.
 Experiment with smaller text placements.
 You can also use the t keyboard command in image context to do this.
 When typing in the text entry box, if you press the tab key, this will immediately close the dialog and generate the text.
 If you press the esc key, this will immediately close the dialog and cancel text generation.
 The text generation dialog blocks; that is, you have to close it before you can do anything with the rest of the application.

 Click on the location that has the color you want to use to control the fill.

 The wand's tolerance is set by the vertical slider at the left of the toolbox; this is what controls how "near" colors have to be to each other in order for the selection to extend itself.
 The tolerance value is displayed below the tool icons.

 If the tolerance is set to 0, the wand will do a global pick.
 This wand mode will match the exact color you select anywhere on the image, regardless of if it is a neighbor to the picked color.
 This is a fast way to change every occurrence of an exact color in an image.

 If what you want to do is is change every occurace of a color within a range, then check ✓ Global Pick in the Preferences dialog.
 Now the wand will globally pick all matching colors within the tolerance setting in the Areatools.